How linear can a non-linear hyperbolic IFS be?: Introduction

 \subsection{Acknowledgements and Comments}

 We wish to thank Jairo Bochi for useful discussions.
 We also thank Zhiren Wang for many helpful remarks.
-The authors are supported by Grant No. 2022034 from the United States - Israel Binational Science Foundation (BSF), Jerusalem, Israel.
+All authors are supported by Grant No. 2022034 from the United States - Israel Binational Science Foundation (BSF), Jerusalem, Israel; A.A. is also supported by the Israel Science Foundation (Grant No. 392/25), NSF-BSF Grant No. 2024692; F. RH. is also supported by NSF Grant no. 2453688.
 Finally, we want to note that A. Erchenko and Y. Mazor have simultaneously and independently obtained results that are in connection with the ones presented in the current paper.